exoscale/pullq/README.md

 [Clojure](https://clojure.org) build tool.
 It will take care of gathering other dependencies for you (putting them in your ~/.m2 folder).

-To generate the data file, you will need a config file, usually stored in `pullq.conf`, you will also need to provide a github token, either in the `GITHUB_TOKEN` environment variable, or by provide the `-t` command line flag.
+To generate the data file, you will need a config file, defaulting to `pullq.conf` in the current directory.
+You will also need to provide a github token for private repository access, either in the `GITHUB_TOKEN` environment variable, or by providing the `-t` command line flag.

 ```
+# An example "pullq.conf" file
 # user repo minimum-oks
-org awesome-repo 2
-org some-repo 1

-# other repositories
-my-other-org repo3 1
+exoscale pullq 1
+clojure clojure 2
+clojure clojurescript 2
 ```

-You can then generate the data with:
+You can then generate the data periodically with:

 ```
 lein run